andrewgepearce/sequencer/README.md

       to: client,
       async: true,
       text: ["Some async process"],
-      comment: "An asyncronous call to from and to the same actor", },
+      comment: "An asynchronous call to from and to the same actor", },
     {
       type: call,